Divyanshg01/Opengl/Readme.md

 ### TIP

-Clang format generally can sometimes change the order of include files in your files , to avoid it use comments between them like
+Clang format can sometimes change the order of include files in your files , to avoid it use comments between them like

 ```cpp
 #include <glew/glew.h>